SEND Mediation Training

 LOVEDAY PENELOPE FOX

 Loveday has worked as a SEND Mediator since 2016.
-As Senior SEND Mediator at Releasing Potential Mediation, Loveday has worked on over 500 mediation cases, of which more than 300 have resulted in full mediation meetings between families and their Local Authority Officer.
+As an in-house SEND Mediator at Releasing Potential Mediation, Loveday has worked on over 500 mediation cases, of which more than 300 have resulted in full mediation meetings between families and their Local Authority Officer.

 Prior to Releasing Potential Mediation, Loveday worked as a Community Mediator with Portsmouth Mediation Service, working on a large volume of neighbour disputes within the city as part of the ‘Restorative Portsmouth’ mission.
 Loveday delivered PMS’s 40-hour Mediation Skills (OCN) training course as well as their Restorative Justice Facilitator’s Course (RANE) between 2011-2016.